 It’s amazing how big of an effect just one decayed or broken tooth can have on your entire life.
 It can make you hesitant to smile, and it can even keep you from going out in the first place.
 Plus, damaged teeth tend to be a source of pain as well, and no one should have to live with constant discomfort, even if it’s just a dull ache.
-If damaged teeth are making your life more difficult every day, Dr. Flex and Dr. Hodge can rebuild your smile and take away your pain using restorative dentistry.
+If damaged teeth are making your life more difficult every day, Dr. Blanton can rebuild your smile and take away your pain using restorative dentistry.
 No matter what condition your teeth may be in now, we’ll be able to fix them and make your smile look better than ever.

 Traditional Crown & Bridge